5 Dreaded Problems With Predator Engines [+Solutions]

 1. Not Starting

-One of the most typical problems is the engine not starting.
+One of the most common issues is the Predator engine not starting due to fuel or spark plug problems.
 This issue can typically be traced back to fuel-related or ignition-related problems.

 For fuel-related issues, you may encounter the following:

-• Low-Quality or Aged Gasoline: Using gasoline containing more than 10% ethanol or old gasoline can also prevent the engine from starting.
-Opt for fresh, high-quality unleaded gasoline.
+Low-Quality or Aged Gasoline: Using gasoline containing more than 10% ethanol (not ethanol-free gas) or old gasoline can also prevent the Predator engine from starting.
+Opt for fresh, high-quality unleaded gasoline, ensuring your fuel tank is free from contaminants.

 For ignition-related problems, consider the following:

-• Spark Plug Issues: Make sure the spark plug cap is securely connected and the spark plug is clean.
+Spark Plug Issues: Ensure the spark plug cap is securely connected and the spark plug is clean, checking the spark plug gap as necessary.
 Check if the spark plug gap is correct, and replace the spark plug cap if it’s broken.

 If your Predator engine starts and then dies, it could be due to a fuel or ignition problem.
 Follow the steps outlined in the ‘Not Starting’ section to diagnose and fix the issue.